JackEdTaylor/expra-wise24/_sources/general/gen_ai.md

 4. Reflect critically on the output, and relate it to your own knowledge.

-##### Acknmowledgements
+##### Acknowledgements

-Parts of this text are adapted from text by Sandro Wiesmann, and based on a guide by [Goethe University Lehre virtuell](https://lehre-virtuell.uni-frankfurt.de/knowhow/einsatz-von-generativer-ki-in-der-lehre-handlungsempfehlungen-fur-lehrende/#hinweise-zum-umgang-mit-verdachtsfaellen-zum-unzulaessigen-einsatz-von-ki-tools-in-schriftlichen-arbeiten).
+Parts of this text are adapted from text by Sandro Wiesmann, and informed by a guide by [Goethe University Lehre virtuell](https://lehre-virtuell.uni-frankfurt.de/knowhow/einsatz-von-generativer-ki-in-der-lehre-handlungsempfehlungen-fur-lehrende/).